prysmaticlabs/documentation/website/versioned_docs/version-2.0.6/contribute/contribution-guidelines.md

 All code we check into our repo needs to have sufficient tests to ensure it is maintainable and works as expected.

-Many tests rely on the Bazel build system, thus testing with `go test` will not work.
+Many tests rely on the Bazel build system, thus testing with `go test` may not work.
 See the [next section](#building-and-tessting-prysm-with-bazel) for instructions on testing with prysm.

 ### Building and testing Prysm with Bazel